fglmtt/admin/lectures/12-security.md

 [Snort](https://www.snort.org/) is a network intrusion detection system that captures raw packets off the network (i.e., [packet sniffing](11-networking.md#43-sniffing-packets)) and compares them with a set of rules.
 When Snort detects a packet that matches against those rules, it generates an alert for system administrators

 [OSSEC](https://www.ossec.net/) is a host-based intrusion detection system that runs on the systems of interest and monitors their activity in real time.
-OSSEC provides root kit detection, filesystem integrity checks, log file analysis, time-based alerting, and active responses
+OSSEC provides rootkit detection, filesystem integrity checks, log file analysis, time-based alerting, and active responses

 ### 5.6.
 Brute-force attack response systems

-A brute force attack is a trial-and-error method used by attackers to guess passwords, encryption keys, or login credentials by systematically trying all possible combinations until the correct one is found
+A brute-force attack is a trial-and-error method used by attackers to guess passwords, encryption keys, or login credentials by systematically trying all possible combinations until the correct one is found

 [Fail2Ban](https://github.com/fail2ban/fail2ban) is a brute-force attack response system written in Python.
 Fail2Ban scans log files such as `/var/log/auth.log`.
 It looks for IP addresses that have too many failed login attempts.
 When it finds one, it updates the firewall rules.
 This blocks new connections from that IP address for a configurable amount of time